A guide to creating your event page, using its features, and optimizing your page for a successful event.

 This is where you can add information about yourself and your event.
 If you’ve already filled out your user account profile, we’ll just import that information, but if you’re a first-time user, you can complete your profile here to make sure the Event & Organizer Info is accurate.

 What you enter here displays at the bottom of your page under “Event & Organizer Info.”

 This is not required before you can publish your page, but you may wish to create a fundraiser template before you publish.
 You, as the Event Organizer, can create a default title, goal, image/video, short story, and story for each event member’s page.
 Having a strong template available allows your event members to get their pages up and running quickly.
-You can find your template underneath the "Settings" section on your dashboard.
+You can find your template underneath the "Settings" section on your event dashboard.